-7.1 ARCHITECTURAL CONTROL PROCESS
+7.1 Architectural Control Process

-An architectural control architect may be appointed to oversee the implementation of this Urban Design Brief.
-If appointed, the control architect must be a member of good standing of the Ontario Association of Architects, shall have proven experience in this area of design and must be deemed acceptable by the Town of Oakville.
+An architectural control architect shall be appointed to oversee the implementation of this Urban Design Brief.
+The control architect must be a member of good standing of the Ontario Association of Architects, shall have proven experience in this area of design and must be deemed acceptable by the Town of Oakville.